DonghanHu/Homepage/README.md

 ### Previous Experience
 **GTA & GRA** Virginia Tech.
 (2019 Aug - 2024 Aug)<br/>
 Graduate assistant for Network Architecture Programming (CS 4254), Fundamentals of Information Security (CS 5560), Intro to Programming in Python (CS1064), Intro GUI Programming/Graphics (CS3744), and Software Design & Data Structures (CS2114) <br/>
-Developed and tested applications to help modern knowledge workers enhance working productivity.
+Developed and tested applications to help modern knowledge workers enhance productivity.
 Conducted in-lab & field studies to validate research contribution.<br/>

-**Internship:** Social Smart IT Company.
-(2016 June - Aug) <br/>
+**Internship:** Social Smart Inc. (2016 June - Aug) <br/>
 Configured and deployed company servers for testing, running, and launching multiple services, as well as maintaining and troubleshooting server-related issues.
 Implemented data structures and solutions with higher-quality performance on the back end.
 Guided a team in designing and developing website frameworks tailored to meet company requirements.
 Scripted and programmed website user interfaces and customized functionalities for a global customer base.
 The newly launched website layout and content in Chinese and English contributed to a 13.6 % increase in daily visitors. <br/>

 SyncSo New York (2024 May - 2025 March) <br/>